FarronF/limerick-council-meetings/meetings/2022/10/12-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Meeting of the Municipal District of Newcastle West - 7th September 2022.md

 Housing Body on the unfinished housing estate at Cois Na Féile, Abbeyfeale and also asked if

-contact was made with the adjoining landowner with regard to anti-social behaviour taking--- 11
+contact was made with the adjoining landowner with regard to anti-social behaviour taking
+---
+11

 place on the adjoining land.
 In replying, the Senior Engineer agreed to revert to the relevant